-At first I was going to write a ‘how to do the Trans-Siberian’ page, but really what’s the point?
-The internet has this pretty much covered – seat61 is of course the go-to for practical info on rail travel, and has a solid Trans-Siberian page with information on the trains & classes, how to book, etc. So it’s probably more useful for me to just describe how we did it and what our experience was like, and then outline the options for routes & stops and how to tie the Trans-Siberian in with a wider Europe – Asia overland trip (if you want to jump straight to the bit about routes & stops without reading the waffle about my own trip, click here)
+At first I was going to write a comprehensive ‘how to do the Trans-Siberian’ page, but really what’s the point?
+The internet already has this a million times over.
+So it’s probably more useful for me to just describe how we did it and what our experience was like, and then outline the options for routes & stops and how to tie the Trans-Siberian in with a wider Europe – Asia overland trip (if you want to jump straight to the bit about routes & stops without reading the waffle about my own trip, click here)

 The Trans-Siberian Railway